 Generate a bytecode executable file that can be executed on the custom runtime system runtime-name, built earlier with ocamlc -make-runtime runtime-name.
-See section 17.1.6 for more information.
+See section 18.1.6 for more information.

--v Print the version number of the compiler, then exit.
+-v Print the version number of the compiler and the location of the standard library directory, then exit.